-Motivational interviewing (MI) is a form of counseling developed by William R. Miller, PhD and Professor Steven Rollinick in 1983.
-First devised to help in the treatment of alcoholics, MI can serve as a framework for evoking any motivation to change and has been used for many conditions including substance abuse, smoking, obesity and diabetes.
-The goal of MI is to ignite and engage motivation within a patient.
+Motivational interviewing is a form of counseling developed by William R. Miller, PhD and Professor Steven Rollinick in 1983.
+First devised to help in the treatment of alcoholics, motivational interviewing can serve as a framework for evoking any motivation to change and has been used for many conditions including substance abuse, smoking, obesity and diabetes.
+The goal of motivational interviewing is to ignite and engage motivation within a patient.
 It acknowledges the fact that those patients who need to make changes come at a different stage of readiness to change.
 However, it poses a very special problem in diabetics because you are trying to change several things.

 What is the spirit of Motivational Interviewing?